 6. Stop the mixer and scrape the sides of the bowl all the way down.
 Don’t miss the clumps of ingredients hiding on the bottom.
 Mix on medium speed for 15 to 20 seconds to develop the batter’s structure.

-cake pan.
+7. Prepare the 9-inch round cake pan.
 Line the bottom with parchment paper.
 Do not spray the sides of the pan.
 (This helps to keep your cake from doming in the middle as it bakes.
 The cake is able to crawl up the side as it bakes and maintain an even shape.)

 8. Place batter in pan.
 Bake for 28 minutes.